dannweeeee/cube-dapp-v2/README.md

 ## Changes from Cube V1

-- Switched to using Privy was wallet provider
+- Switched to using Privy as wallet provider
 - Added XSGD as a payment option
 - Improved UI/UX